cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     decache?: () => void | undefined;
 };

-// Warning: (ae-missing-release-tag) "VolumeViewport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class VolumeViewport extends Viewport implements IVolumeViewport {
     constructor(props: ViewportInput);